suncoast-devs/handbook/lessons/css-intro/backgrounds.md

 | `fixed`  | Causes an element's background to be fixed to the viewport, so that it doesn't scroll when the page or element content is scrolled.
 It will always remain in the same position on the screen.                                                                                                                                                            |
 | `local`  | This value was added later on (it is only supported in Internet Explorer 9+, whereas the others are supported in IE4+) because the scroll value is rather confusing and doesn't really do what you want in many cases.
 The local value fixes the background to the element it is set on, so when you scroll the element, the background scrolls with it. |

-The background-attachment property only has an effect when there is content to scroll, so we've made a demo to demonstrate the differences between the three values — have a look at background-attachment.html (also see the source code here).
+The background-attachment property only has an effect when it is content to scroll, so we've made a demo to demonstrate the differences between the three values — have a look at background-attachment.html (also see the source code here).